igullickson/PyUncertaintyCalc/README.md

 ##PyUncertaintyCalculator
-Simple program to calculate uncertainty propagation, written in Python 3 with Sympy.
+Simple program to calculate uncertainty propagation, written in Python 3 with SymPy.

 Calculates via the general equation: